noahehall/theBookOfNoah/architecture/informationarchitecture.md

     - the art and science of shaping information products and experiences to support usability and finability
     - an emerging discipline and community of practice focused on bringing principles of designn and architecture to the digital landscape
-    - our understanding of the world is largely determined by our ability to organize information -
+    - our understanding of the world is largely determined by our ability to organize information
+    - top down/classical IA
+      - perscriptive, planned, stable, centralized
+    - bottom up/modern IA
+      - descriptive, emergent, adaptive, distributed
+      -
+  - operational effectiveness
+    - performing similar activities better than rivals perform them
+    - includes but is not limited to efficiency
+  - strategy
+    - the creation of a unique and valuable position, involing a different set of activities
+  - activity system  map
+    - tool for examing and strengthening strategic fit -

   - information